Occurrence of gap for one-dimensional scalar autonomous functionals with one end point condition: Non-Occurrence of the Lavrentiev Gap and phenomenon for (P)

-The strategy of the proof is the same as the proof of Alberti and Serra Cassano \cite{ASC}.
+\end{CondRy} \begin{theorem}[\textbf{Non-occurrence of the Lavrentiev gap}] Let $y\in W^{1,p}([0, 1])$ be such that $F(y)<+\infty$.
+Assume that $y$ satisfies Condition (R$_y$).
+Then there is {no Lavrentiev gap} for ${\rm (P)}$ at $y$. \end{theorem} {\begin{remark} Condition (R$_y$) weakens Assumption (B) formulated in \cite{ASC}.
+Indeed if $L$ is bounded on $y(I)\times [-r, r]$ for some $r>0$, then (R$_y$) is satisfied with $\rho^-=-r$ and $\rho^+=r$. \end{remark}} The strategy of the proof is the same as the proof of Alberti and Serra Cassano \cite{ASC}.
 Yet it differs at some specific points and it requires also a different construction for the approximating function.
 In order to facilitate the reading, we have chosen to write the full proof.
 Another reason is that, as we work with real valued functions, some arguments become simpler than in the $n$--dimensional case.
-For convenience, we restate two general lemmas of integration theory that were proved in \cite{ASC}. \begin{lemma} Let $g:I\to[0,+\infty]$ be a Lebesgue measurable function and let $B_h$ be a sequence of measurable subsets of $I$ such that $|I\setminus B_h|\to 0$ as $h\to\infty$.
+For convenience, we restate {a} general lemma of integration theory that were proved in \cite{ASC}. \begin{lemma} \cite[Lemma 2.6]{ASC} Let $g:I\to[0,+\infty]$ be a Lebesgue measurable function and let $B_h$ be a sequence of measurable subsets of $I$ such that $|I\setminus B_h|\to 0$ as $h\to\infty$.
 Then